Utkarsh20sakpal/sih/README.md

-# IoT Multi-Stage Waste Segregator
+# PixelBin - Smart Waste Management

 A production-ready, responsive MERN stack web application for smart waste management using IoT technology.
 This system provides separate dashboards for Users, Supervisors, and Collectors with comprehensive waste segregation tracking, real-time monitoring, and route optimization.